· 8 min read

 • Intent-Based Leadership: Leaders state their intent and facilitate teams to decide how best to achieve it, fostering mastery and autonomy while speeding up decision-making.
 This uses a culture of trust and respect.

-• Collaborative Feedback: Open channels for sharing insights and concerns ensure that every iteration is aligned with customer needs and internal goals.
+• Collaborative Feedback: Open channels for sharing insights and concerns ensure that every iteration is aligned with customer needs, value adding and waste reduction.

 • Nurturing Mastery, Autonomy and Purpose: Regular communication promotes skill development and reinforces the shared mission, breaking down silos and empowering growth.